lightbend/cloudflow/docs/Getting Started.md

 ## Install a GKE Cluster

-Instructions to install a GKE cluster with cloudflow is described in details in the [installer Github repo](https://github.com/lightbend/cloudflow-installer).
+Instructions to install a GKE cluster with Cloudflow is described in details in the [installer Github repo](https://github.com/lightbend/cloudflow-installer).
 If you want to install a new cluster, clone the repo in your local system and follow the following instructions.

 * Run `gcloud init` if this is a new cluster and you are creating a GKE cluster for the first time.
 This command initializes the gcloud system on your local and performs necessary settings of gcloud credentials.
 You can have a look at the details [here](https://cloud.google.com/sdk/gcloud/reference/init).

 >**Note:** This can be done once you have a valid Google account and have access to a project set up for you by the administrator.

 * Create a GKE cluster with a specific name `./gke-create-cluster.sh <cluster-name>`
-* Install cloudflow in the designated cluster `./install-gke.sh  <cluster-name>`
+* Install Cloudflow in the designated cluster `./install-gke.sh  <cluster-name>`

-This will take you through the process of installing cloudflow in the cluster.
+This will take you through the process of installing Cloudflow in the cluster.
 In course of this it will ask a few questions regarding the storage class to be installed.
 The following should be the response to these:

 ```
 Select a storage class for workloads requiring persistent volumes with access mode 'ReadWriteMany'.